XRPLF/xrpl-dev-portal/websocket_api.md

 ## Specifying a Ledger Instance ##

 Many API methods require you to specify an instance of the ledger, with the data retrieved being considered accurate and up-to-date as of that particular version of the shared ledger.
-All such APIs work the same way.
+The commands that accept a ledger version all work the same way.
 There are three ways you can specify which ledger you want to use:

 1. Specify a ledger by its Sequence Number in the `ledger_index` parameter.
 Each closed ledger has an identifying sequence number that is 1 higher than the previously-validated ledger.
 (The Genesis Ledger has sequence number 0)
 2. Specify a ledger by its hash value in the `ledger_hash` parameter.